-al Responsibility (CSR) by the Largest L isted Companies in
+Survey of Reporting on Corporate Social Responsibility (CSR) by the Largest Listed Companies in

 COMPANY:

 Website:

 Industry Specification:

 Financial Statements prepared in accordance with:

 Primary Countries of Operation:

 Does the company have a stand alone

 English-language ESG report?

 Standards used for ESG report

 Year of publication of ESG report

 Does the ESG report include an assurance

 statement

 Source: Annual Report Website

 rporate Governance and Reporting

 Does the company disclose details on its

 corporate governance structure?

 Does the company report on compliance with a

 Corporate Governance Code?
 Does the Company disclose audit relation

 information?

 Does the company disclose its policy on

 shareholder rights?

 Does the company disclose and report on its

 internal Code of Business Conduct/ Code of

 Ethics?

-Lillics Environmental Policy
+Etillos.
+Environmental Policy

-Environmentari oney
+B 0 1.0 5 8 91

 Does the company state whether it complies with

 industry-specific, national and/or international

 regulations regarding environmental standards?

 Does the company dislcose the names of

 individuals (management and/or board members)

 or the department responsible for environmental

 management and compliance?

 Does the Company report on energy and water

 use?

 Does the company report on its environmental

 performance, including efficient use of resources,

 emissions and waste?

 Does the company integrate environmental

 aspects into its supply chain management policy?

 Social Policy

-Does the company disclose compliance with Social Folicy
+Does the companγ disclose compliance with Social Folicy

 industry-specific, national and/or international

 regulations regarding human rights and/or labor

 standards?

 Does the company report any community

 patronage/ sponsorship programs?

 Does the company disclose its employee

 development or employee benefits policies?

 Does the company list its health and safety

 policy?

 Does the company disclose its employment

 policy?